syves/xml-parser/xml-parser/README.md

 # xml-parser

-##notes
-upsert with a where clause is not yet supported.
-Pr is still open. update or insert may have a race condition.
-Perhaps a table lock could be used.
+## Personal notes
+I attended Clojure Bridge in 2014 in San Francisco.
+The community was creative and supportive.
+I found Clojure to be fun and easy to understand.
+Last fall I got to be a coach and help first time users to understand the concepts.
+Before this challenge I had never built anything substantial with Clojure.

+I had never dealt with XMl data processing, managing memory, working with readers, and very little experience with database interactions.
+I'm a huge fan of functional programming and have enjoyed working on this challenge.
+I have learned soo much!

+That being said there are quite a few things I would do if I had more time.
+I have included a list below.
+(I spent 40+ hours on this project)

+## Now lets run the project!
-## Set up a POSTGRES database at the top level
+##1.
+Set up a POSTGRES database at the top level

 #intialize server
 $ initdb pg